 Arctic Adventures offers a variety of whale watching tours, both from Reykjavik and Dalvik in the north of Iceland.
+We bring you to the best places to watch whales in Iceland.
 The whales most frequently seen on our trips are minke and humpback whales, and we sometimes see dolphins, porpoises, and other species too.
 Remember to bring your camera to capture these majestic creatures!

 Whale Watching Tours Departing from Reykjavík